mstarongithub/tinygo.nvim/README.md

 - `:TinyGoTargets`: This command will simply list available TinyGo targets, excluding `original`.

 - `:TinyGoEnv`: This commmand prints the currently configured target, `GOROOT` and `GOFLAGS`.

+Alternatively you can add a file (default: `.tinygo`) into your cwd and write your target into the first line.
+This plugin provides two auto commands that read the target from this file and set it.
+Once on the first `LspAttach` on any `.go`-file and secondly on each `BufWritePost` that is performed on the target file.

 I hope you find this useful!